SharePoint/sp-dev-docs/docs/solution-guidance/SharePoint-development-and-design-tools-and-practices.md

 The design package includes all files that have been customized.
 For example, if you create a page layout that uses a custom content type, the design package includes the page layout, the custom content type it uses, and all custom site columns.
 The design package also includes several files related to any composed looks that have been applied to your SharePoint site, including files uploaded to the following locations:

 - Site assets library
 - Style library
 - Master Page gallery

 If you applied composed looks to a site before you applied custom branding, the design package will include files with .themedcss and .themedpng file extensions.
 To apply the branding assets in a design package to a SharePoint site, export the design package and use the remote provisioning pattern to apply the contents of the design package.

-SharePoint 2013 includes the APIs that you can use to work with design packages.
+SharePoint includes the APIs that you can use to work with design packages.
 If you're using either SSOM, CSOM, or JSOM, you can use the  [DesignPackage](https://msdn.microsoft.com/en-us/library/office/microsoft.sharepoint.client.publishing.designpackage.aspx) or [DesignPackageInfo](https://msdn.microsoft.com/en-us/library/office/microsoft.sharepoint.publishing.designpackageinfo.aspx) classes.

 #### Using the design package CSOM to apply the contents of design packages to a SharePoint site

 The following example shows how to use the Design Package APIs in the remote provisioning pattern to apply the contents of design packages to a SharePoint site.

-This code was designed for use with Publishing sites.
-Although it is possible to use the Design Packages API to apply branding to Team sites that have the Publishing feature enabled, this can introduce long-term support issues.
+This code was designed for use with publishing sites.
+Although it is possible to use the Design Packages API to apply branding to team sites that have the publishing feature enabled, this can introduce long-term support issues.

 > [!NOTE]
 > The code in this article is provided as-is, without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.